pnealgit/go_mnb/README.md

 December 24, 2021 - Got it working.
 The GO->HTML5 model goes too fast.
 Which is a good thing.
 But hard to watch stuff happening.

+December 26, 2021 - Working with Filled rectangles as prey.

+December 29, 2021 - Start to work on only showing 1 rover eating grid of food items

+December 30, 2021 - When I go down to one rover on the html5 page I start to lose behavior.
+Antenna don't make it all the way, etc.
+Could be FPS.
+I will try to send an ack from the browser back to the server.

+January 1, 2022 - Implemented the ack.
+Made screen update a function of data received, not just an interval.

 Markov Simple Markov Network Brain with Go talking to an HTML/JS graphic page vi websockets